More about the Ken

 An Aside: Ken has also wrangled and handled many other creatures such as reptiles, mammals and insects.
 These include

-Burmese Pythons 9 foot
+Burmese Pythons 9+ feet

 Boas